jgrassler/talks/monasca-onboarding/src/main.md

 [monasca-transform](https://github.com/openstack/monasca-transform) repository.

-This component takes more of an active role: it consumes metrics the Metrics API publishes on the message queue and republishes the metrics themselves and the resulting after performing various transformations on them.
+This component takes more of an active role: it consumes metrics the Metrics API publishes on the message queue and republishes the metrics themselves plus the synthetic metrics that result from performing various transformations on them.

 The most common transformation is aggregating individual metrics into bigger-picture metrics (e.g. summing up the `m1.xlarge` VMs on each compute